-As a part of meeting Indicator 5.3, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below

-- ☑ Evidence that people using services, their representatives / support persons (where relevant) and other relevant stakeholders have been made aware of their right to access an external complaints agency and external advocacy/support agencies as appropriate, and have been informed of how to do so49. - ☑ Implemented policy/procedure which ensures that people using services are appropriately supported to provide feedback, make a complaint or appeal to external avenues should they choose to do so50. - ☑ Documented and implemented policy which ensures that management and staff refer complaints promptly to external agencies when appropriate (e.g. the relevant department, Queensland Police Service, Office of the Public Guardian).

-- ☑ Children and young people and where applicable, foster and kinship carers are provided with information regarding Reviewable Decisions and their right of appeal, and are able to access advocacy/support agencies or DCSYW staff should they choose to exercise their right51. - ☑ Children, young people, families and support networks involved with the service are made aware of the complaints and appeals options
+As a part of meeting Indicator 5.3, organisations must demonstrate the common mandatory evidence requirements and relevant service specific requirements detailed below ☑ Evidence that people using services, their representatives / support persons (where relevant) and other relevant stakeholders have been made aware of their right to access an external complaints agency and external advocacy/support agencies as appropriate, and have been informed of how to do so.
+This includes the right to escalate a human rights complaint to the Queensland Human Rights Commissioner if 45 days have elapsed and the person has either not received a response to the complaint, or has received a response the person considers to be an inadequate.
+Common ☑ Implemented policy/procedure which ensures that people using services are appropriately supported to provide feedback, make a complaint or appeal to external avenues should they choose to do so59. ☑ Documented and implemented policy which ensures that management and staff refer complaints promptly to external agencies when appropriate (e.g. the relevant department, Queensland Police Service, Office of the Public Guardian). ☑ Children and young people and where applicable, foster and kinship carers are provided with information regarding Reviewable Decisions and their right of appeal, and are able to access advocacy/support agencies or DCSSDS staff should they choose to exercise their right60.
+Child Protection ☑ Children, young people, families and support networks involved with the Placement service are made aware of the complaints and appeals options available to Services them including making contact with: DCSSDS Office of the Public Guardian (including contact with a Community Visitor or Child Advocate Legal Officer).